web security compromised

 We do this because most business website breaches are preventable.
 The technology exists.
 The hard part is making sure someone is actually paying attention, applying updates on schedule, and responding fast when anomalies appear.
 That’s what managed care is.

-What to Do This Week
+What Should You Do This Week?

 In a scenario like the one at the top of this article, the aftermath typically looks something like this: four days getting the site cleaned, another week getting relisted on Google, and three weeks getting the payment processor to release the account.
 Every one of those weeks, revenue is zero.
 We’ve watched businesses live through some version of this timeline more than once.